renovatebot/renovate/docs/usage/configuration-options.md

 ## dependencyDashboardOSVVulnerabilitySummary

-Set this function to control if a summary of the CVEs affected should be added to the dependency dashboard.
+Use this option to control if the Dependency Dashboard should have a section that shows the CVEs for your repository.

-Available options are:
+The source of these CVEs is [OSV.dev](https://osv.dev/).

+You can choose from:

-- `none` ( default ) no section will be added.
+- `none` (default) no section will be added
-- `unresolved` only vulnerabilities will be added if there are no fixes available.
+- `unresolved` show vulnerabilities that have no fixes
-- `all` list all vulnerabilities which affect this repository.
+- `all` list all vulnerabilities

 ## description